Migrant worker evictions tear at Beijing’s backbone

 It had thrived for over 20 years in Beijing’s Tuanjiehu Tianyu market.
 But three months ago, they received notice that authorities will shutter the market.

-Officials said they have designated certain areas in the neighboring Hebei province where merchants can move their businesses to.
+Officials said they have designated certain areas in the neighboring Hebei province where merchants can move their businesses.

 But Ge is unconvinced.